JujuAdams/Scribble/9.0/alignment.md

 |`halign`|[halign constant](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/draw_set_halign.htm)|Starting horizontal alignment of **each line** of text.
 Accepts `fa_left`, `fa_right`, and `fa_center`|
 |`valign`|[valign constant](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/draw_set_valign.htm)|Starting vertical alignment of the **entire textbox**.
 Accepts `fa_top`, `fa_bottom`, and `fa_middle` |

-**Text element method.** Sets the starting horizontal and vertical alignment for your text.
+Sets the starting horizontal and vertical alignment for your text.
 You can change alignment using in-line [command tags](text-formatting) as well, though do note there are some limitations when doing so.

 !> This method is a *regenerator*.
 If the value is changed then the text element will be regenerated, potentially leading to degraded performance.